 Title page – After learning how to manipulate Cover pages in the first article.
 Using the cover pages already installed in Microsoft Word can save you a lot of time.
 But the problem is that you can’t show your personnel touch to them.
 And since they are free everybody could use those cover pages, therefore the cover you use won’t make you that special.
 Hence, in this article, we will be learning how to create your personnel title page.

-Its good to try and put in some effort in order to make a thoughtfully designed cover page from scratch.
-However, its not that easy.
+It is good to try and put in some effort to make a thoughtfully designed cover page from scratch.
+However, it is not that easy.
 You should have certain skills in graphics and design to make a great title page.
 But you can also create some good looking ones using only the tools provided by Microsoft Word.

 - Upload the image to Ms word: Insert > Pictures.

 - Change its length and width so that the image fills the whole page.

 - Add text zones that will contain the information of the report.
 Insert>Text box and choose Draw Text Box.

 A good title page should contain the following information: